Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-06-01_SettingUpABlazorProject/Index.md

 dotnet new blazorserver -n BlazorServerApp
 ```

 The CLI executes the command in the current working directory by default.
-Adding `-n` tag will create a new directory called "BlazorServerApp" as with our example and place project files in there.
+Adding `-n` tag will create a new directory called "BlazorServerApp" as with our example and place project files in that directory.

+You can now run `code .` in the folder to open Visual Studio Code.

+> Visual Studio Code and other editors will require additional setup and configuration to support your blazor application.

+## Conclusion

+With your blazor project, you can now build client and server functionality using razor components.
+Fortunately, you do not have to build components from scratch as Blazorise has built and tested production ready components for almost any web functionality.

+Read our documentation for more information or join our newsletter as we demonstrate how to implement Blazorise components and functionality into your projects.